andrescornejo/TurrialbaDefense/README.md

+# Turrialba Defense

-# Virtual Reality World Builder
+## Virtual Reality Tower Defense Game

-A virtual reality game where you can build your own world created in C# with Unity 3D
+A virtual reality game where you must defend a special seed from enemy aliens by planting and shooting crops in your farm, created in C# with Unity 3D

 ### Instituto Tecnológico de Costa Rica - Introducción a Realidad Virtual - II Semestre 2022 - Proyecto #1